madphysicist/imprint/doc/introduction.rst

 Concretely, plugins are Python classes (or functions) that implement the exact interface laid out by their parent tag (see :doc:`reference/plugin_api`).
-An introduction to writing plugins is provided in the :doc:`tutorials/plugin_tutorial`.
+An introduction to writing plugins is provided in the :doc:`tutorials/plugin_tutorial` tutorial.
 Live examples can be found throughout any Imprint deployment.

 The input data and plugin behavior is defined by an :ref:`configuration-idc` in the :ref:`introduction-layers-configuration`, so the same plugin can be used to